 Kevin Namaky, marketing strategist and founder of Gurulocity, a marketing education company, defines a marketing funnel as, “…the stages that a customer goes through from knowing nothing about you to being a loyal advocate.”

-Namaky created a template that includes a six-step process (or six funnel stages) that translate well to the stages of a health care content journey:
+Namaky created a template that includes a six-step process (or six funnel stages) that translates well to the stages of a healthcare content journey:

 As you begin the work of building out your organization’s funnel, defining stages, questions, and tactics that are relevant to your goals, keep this advice from Namaky in mind: “…set numbers aside and envision what the customer’s journey is.
 The steps that your customer goes through should be the basis for building your customer acquisition process and tactics.”